Skip to content

 In their defense of the incident, Strudl and other officers quoted Forehead saying:

-"Oh, you got a f**king [r-word]?"
+"Oh, you got a f*cking [r-word mental disability slur]?"

 Forehead denied making the comment, but admitted to yelling at Strudl.

 Strudl told Chalepah she couldn't take her son to the hospital because of Sgt.
 Forehead denying her request.
 Instead, she would try to put her son—who had still committed no crime—back on a bus to Oklahoma.
-But when Strudl opened the back door of the cruiser to buckle his seatbelt, the young man thought he was being set free and walked out of the car.

-According to the police department's account, two other officers on the scene to assist Strudl and Mead, Scotty Payne and Ryan McClarty, physically assaulted Bear Heels.
+According to the police department's account, two other officers on the scene to assist Strudl and Mead, Scotty Payne and Ryan McClarty, then physically assaulted Bear Heels.
 Strudl nor Mead made any attempt to stop them, but did report what happened to Forehead.

 Payne tased Bear Heels 12 times, including while Bear Heels was seated on the ground, leaning against the tire of the police cruiser.
 As a result of the repeated tasing, Bear Heels ripped one hand out of his handcuffs.
 After Bear Heels' hand was free, McClarty punched him 13 times in 15 seconds.